 The required courses include a minimum of 16 credits.
-Students are required to take either Economics or Personal Finance.
+Students are required to take Personal Finance.
 Students may elect the remaining credits from the complete course listing.
 All students must take at least 7 classes each semester.

 Students are required to pass the Civics Examination (board policy #5460) in order to graduate.